 YouTube TV has an interesting line-up of channels it offers users, but there are no real bundles like we’ve seen with other similar OTT platforms.

-YouTube TV’s offering includes the following networks in the $40 per month subscription package: ABC, CBS, FOX, NBC, AMC, BBC America, BBC World News, Big Ten Network, Bravo, Cartoon Network, CBS Sports Network, Cheddar, Cheddar Big News, CNBC, NBC Sports, CNN, Comet, CW, Disney Channel, Disney Junior, Disney XD, E!, ESPN Sec Network, ESPN, ESPN2, ESPNU, ESPNews, Fox Business, Fox News, Fox Deportes, Freeform, Fox Sports 1, Fox Sports 2, FX, FXM, FXX, Golf Channel, HLN, IFC, MLB Network, MSNBC, MyNetwork TV, NBA TV, NBCSN, Neon, NESN, National Geographic, Nat Geo Wild, Newsy, Olympic Channel, Pop, SEC Network, Smithsonian, Sundance TV, SNY, SyFy, Tastemade, TBS, Telemundo, Tennis Channel, TNT, truTV, TYT Network, Universal Kids, Universo, USA, WE tv, YES.
+YouTube TV’s offering includes the following networks in the $44.99 per month ($54.99/mo if billed through Apple) subscription package: ABC, CBS, FOX, NBC, AMC, Animal Planet, BBC America, BBC World News, Big Ten Network, Bravo, Cartoon Network, CBS Sports Network, Cheddar News, Cheddar Business, CNBC, NBC Sports, CNN, Comet, CW, Discovery Channel, Disney Channel, Disney Junior, Disney XD, E!, ESPN Sec Network, ESPN, ESPN2, ESPNU, ESPNews, Food Network, Fox Business, Fox News, Fox Deportes, Freeform, Fox Sports 1, Fox Sports 2, FX, FXM, FXX, Golf Channel, HGTV, HLN, IFC, Investigation Discovery, Local Now, MLB Network, Motortrend, MSNBC, MyNetwork TV, National Geographic, Nat Geo Wild, NBA TV, NBCSN, Neon, NESN, Newsy, Olympic Channel, Pop, SEC Network, Smithsonian, Sundance TV, SNY, SyFy, Tastemade, TBS, Telemundo, Tennis Channel, TLC, TNT, TCM, Travel Channel, truTV, TYT Network, Universal Kids, Universo, USA, WE tv, YES.
 Users also get access to YouTube Originals.